apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 `cordova` CLI utility.
 See The Command-line Interface for information how to update the version of the CLI.

-__NOTE:__ Xcode 4.6 is required, Xcode 5 is recommended.
+__NOTE__: Xcode 4.6 is required, Xcode 5 is recommended.
 Currently, to submit to the Apple App Store, you should use the latest shipped version of the iOS SDK, which is iOS 7. iOS 7 SDK is not required yet, but this may change quickly.